frogsquire/shimmy/README.md

 * Support for specifying custom return for shims based on:
   * How many times a method has been called
   * The values of the parameters passed to the method
-* Improved support for private methods, including the option not to shim them
 * Improved support for shimming and testing getters and setters
-* Support for shimming constructors and properties
+* Support for shimming value-type properties

 And longer-term goals:
 * Addition of an instance value to ShimmedMethodCall